Tech9Apps/ai-harvest-timesheet/docs/installation_guide.md

 1. Click the Apple menu (🍎) and select "System Settings"
 2. Go to "Privacy & Security"
 3. Scroll down to the "Security" section
-4. Look for the message about Harvest Time Tracker being blocked
+4. Look for the message about Harvest Timesheet being blocked
 5. Click "Open Anyway"
 6. In the confirmation dialog, click "Open"